 Know Before You Go

-1 hour train ride from Prague.
+One hour train ride from Prague.
 It's much easier to take the train than the bus, as you can walk from the train station in Kutná Hora in about ten minutes.
+Kutna Hora is a small and quiet town.
+You are free to walk around this skull church and admire the work of building up those skulls.